Least Ambiguous Set-Valued Classifiers with Bounded Error Levels: Examples and Comparisons

 \subsection{Abalone data}

 The abalone data, available from the UCI Machine Learning Repository \citep{Lichman13}, contains measurements of 4177 abalones.
-The inference and learning task is to predict the age from eight other easy-to-obtain measurements including sex, length, diameter, height, weight (whole, meat, gut, shell).
+The goal is to predict the age from eight other easy-to-obtain measurements including sex, length, diameter, height, weight (whole, meat, gut, shell).
 To ease the presentation, we grouped the age variable into three categories: 1, young (age 0 to 8); 2, middle (age 9 to 10); 3, old (age 11 and older).
-We randomly split the data into a training sample of size 3342 and a testing sample of size 835.

-The estimation starts from the standard multinomial logistic regression with a lasso penalty tuned by the default ten-fold cross-validation.
-The data exhibits substantial overlap between classes, and we used a class-specific target coverage level $0.8$.
-The test sample class-specific coverage is $(0.830, 0.804, 0.781)$, with ambiguity $1.40$.
-The output classifier has no null region due to the heavy overlap in the training data.
-The co-occurrence matrix, whose $(k,l)$ entry contains the number of samples classified with labels $k$ and $l$, is given in \Cref{tab:aba-cooccur}.
-The classifier does not mix young and old abalones but has difficulty distinguishing between young and middle ones, and between middle and old ones.
+We randomly took one fifth of the data as the testing sample and kept the remainder as the training sample.
+For training we used split-conformal inference with a multinomial logistic regression with lasso penalty tuned by ten-fold cross-validation.

+The data exhibits substantial overlap between classes, as shown in the right panel of \Cref{fig:iris-pc2}.
+An initial LABEL classifier with a target total coverage of 90\% leads to a threshold of 0.217, which means that it does not lead to a null region.
+The absence of null region, despite the low initial coverage requirement, is due to the heavy overlap of the classes.
+The test-sample class-specific coverages are 89\%, 90.7\%, and 92.1\%, with ambiguity of $1.78$.

+A CWR with 90\% total coverage is obtained with $\rho=0.4$, and it leads to test-sample class-specific coverages of 95.5\%, 78\%, and 93.9\%, with ambiguity of $2.02$.
+Again, the ambiguity of this classifier is larger than the LABEL classifier, given that a CWR always outputs all labels rather than only the plausible labels for each ambiguous instance.

+This example clearly illustrates that controlling total coverage, whether in a LABEL classifier or in a CWR, can lead to great imbalance in the coverage of each class.
+We then obtain a LABEL classifier that controls each class-specific coverage at 90\%, obtaining thresholds of 0.21, 0.22, and 0.22, meaning that this classifier does not have a null region, again due to the heavy overlap between the classes.
+In the right panel of \Cref{fig:iris-pc2} we illustrate the results of our final LABEL classifier using the first two principal components of the numeric features of male abalones.
+We can see that many instances are ambiguous as the classifier has difficulty distinguishing between young and middle abalones, and between middle and old abalones.
+The classifier however does not mix young and old abalones.
+The test-sample ambiguity of this final classifier is 1.77.